 Do you believe that your Creator's words are good for you?
-Just like it's important to fill your body with good food, it's important to fill your mind and heart with God's words.
-How can you fill your heart with more of God's words this week?
+Just like it's important to care for your body by eating good food, it's important to care for your heart by hearing God's words from the Bible.
+Remember, God's words are good for your heart!
+How can you hear more of God's words this week?